amitxv/PC-Tuning/docs/physical-setup.md

     - Requires GPT/UEFI

-    - Consider [ReBarUEFI](https://github.com/xCuri0/ReBarUEFI) to enable it on unsupported systems
+    - Consider using [ReBarUEFI](https://github.com/xCuri0/ReBarUEFI) to enable it on unsupported systems

-- Ensure that the settings you are changing scale positively and make note of them for future reference/backtracking to resolve potential issues
+- Ensure that the settings you are changing scales positively and make note of them for future reference/backtracking to resolve potential issues

 - Reset all settings to default settings with the option in BIOS to work with a clean slate

-- Motherboard vendors hide/lock a lot of useful settings so that they are not visible to a regular user.
+- Motherboard vendors hide/lock a lot of useful settings so that they aren't visible to a regular user.
 For clarification, unlocking BIOS corresponds to making hidden settings accessible and visible

     - On some boards, you can enable ``Hidden OC Item`` or ``Hide Item`` to unlock BIOS if present